-where $N^{\rm raw}_{J/\psi}$ is the raw number of reconstructed $J/\psi$; $\mathcal{A}$ is the $J/\psi$ kinematic acceptance which is defined as the ratio of number of events passed certain kinematic criteria which are based on the detector configuration to the number of events without any restrictions; $\varepsilon$ is the reconstruction efficiency of the $J/\psi$ candidates; $\Delta p_T$ and $\Delta y$ are the corresponding bin widths in $p_T$ and $y$ of the $J/\psi$ candidates, respectively.
-It is important to note that the angular distributions of the decayed leptons from $J/\psi$ are dependent on the polarization of $J/\psi$ as described in the following:
+where $N^{\rm raw}_{J/\psi}$ is the raw number of reconstructed $J/\psi$; $\mathcal{A}$ is the $J/\psi$ kinematic acceptance which is defined as the ratio of the number of events passed certain kinematic criteria based on the detector configuration to the number of events without any restrictions; $\varepsilon$ is the reconstruction efficiency; and $\Delta p_T$ and $\Delta y$ are the corresponding bin widths.

+It is strictly necessary to note that the angular distributions of the decayed leptons from $J/\psi$ are heavily dependent on the polarization of $J/\psi$ as described in the following: